Skip to content

 3. Make assertions about things: a Belief assertion about Location/cave recording that the agent believes the cave is safe (with a confidence of 0.8)

-5. Query the current state with thing head, or trace history with thing history
+5. Query the current state with thing list, or trace history with thing history

 Every entity is versioned.
-Every change is a commit.
+Every write appends thing history.
 Every assertion knows its subject.
 Knowledge compounds — each interaction builds on everything that came before, and nothing is lost.